 There’re quite many advantages of becoming a cabin crew — traveling to a lot of new places, getting good travel discounts, meeting new people, it’s a glamours job; after all, and in my personal opinion, the cabin crew gets the best looks; like a film or sports celebrity.
 I observe people perpetually checking — women cabin crew — them from top to bottom.

 On the flip side, there might some downside to all the glamour and hard work.
 It might be quite hectic with all this traveling to different places with different climatic conditions.
 They might be missing friends or family as they’re always working and away from home or might be having difficult times with partners because it’s almost like having many lives.
 One sure thing I have noticed is the way some, or most, people treat them on the flight.

 I don’t travel much but whenever I travel I observe people and how they treat the cabin crew.
 Some are rude and think that the cabin crew is a servant from the colonial period.
 The best example is the mobile phone.
 The cabin crew keeps requesting to switch off the phone but almost no one does it before being personally told twice-thrice.

 Once, I was returning from Thailand, and this group was constantly asking for liquor and misbehaving with one of the cabin crew.
 She was so polite and compassionate but the group wouldn’t listen to her at all.
 They littered all around on the airplane and called her again and again.

 I know that I can’t do much to change the way people treat the cabin crew but all I know is that I can BE THE CHANGE.
-I have made some kindness rules for myself.
+I’ve made some kindness rituals for myself.
 As I enter the airplane and greet all the cabin crew members on the way to my seat.